codeThatThinks/oven-controller-yocto/Readme.md

 git submodule update --init
 ```

-To launch a development environment:
+To build the entire image, first launch a development environment:

 ```
 make shell
 ```

-To build the entire image automatically:
+Then inside the docker image, run bitbake:

 ```
-make
+bitbake core-image-base
 ```